open-api-spex/open_api_spex/README.md

 ### Operations

 For each plug (controller) that will handle API requests, operations need to be defined that the plug/controller will handle.
-The operations can be defined using moduledoc attributes that are supported in Elixir 1.7 and higher.

 ```elixir
 defmodule MyAppWeb.UserController do